srimajji/config/windows/react-native-expo-windows10.md

-# React-native setup in Windows 10 with Ryzen
+# React-native setup in Windows 10 for Ryzen CPU

 This is a guide to setup and run react-native app on a ryzen system.